Mepkaz01/Project2.github.io/README.md

 # App Name: My Calendar Idea

 Everyone has a basic need for keeping track of events and planning out their daily activities.
 Sometimes those daily activities need to be shared with others.
-The goal of the project is to have a digital day planner that's shared by anyone and everyone you want, that's if I reach my gold level.
+The goal of the project is to have a digital personal planner with multiple users with their own log in, profile page and events page by user.

 [Link to project hosted on Heroku]()